jeffmer/TTGO-T-watch-2020-Micropython-OS/README.md

 ### Writing an Application Module

 Listed below is the micropython module that implements the clock face depicted above - second row, far right.
 Application modules are event driven - in this case a periodic event every 1000ms created by the call to the `setInterval` method provided by the scheduling object `sched` imported from the central system `tempos` module.
 In response to a swipe action, the system invokes the `app_end` function of the current application module and then the `app_init` function of the destination module.
-Consequently, here, `app_init` draws the clock face and initiates a periodic event to redraw the face every second. `app_init` terminates this event and clears the screen.
+Consequently, here, `app_init` draws the clock face and initiates a periodic event to redraw the face every second. `app_end` terminates this event and clears the screen.
 Graphics operation are provided by the imported graphics instance `g`.

 ```